Keeping Alberta Affordable: Eligible seniors and families with children under 18 can apply for $600 affordability payments. Learn more and apply now

-Further information on riparian areas and riparian health can be found at:
+Further information on riparian areas and riparian health assessment tools can be found at:

 - Evaluating Livestock Use of Boreal Grazing Lands – Benjamin Creek Project: 2007-2009